0-Eclipse-0/MicroSpoof/README.md

 # MicroSpoof
-A MiniArp spoofer I made in about 3 minutes
+A mini ARP spoofer I made in about 3 minutes